Kösem Sultan

 Sultan Ahmed Mausoleum

-Mahpeyker Sultan’s resting place is next to her husband, Sultan Ahmed I. While you are visiting Hagia Sophia and the Blue Mosque, make sure that you also visit this splendidly decorated mausoleum.
+Mahpeyker Sultan’s resting place lies beside her husband, Sultan Ahmed I. While visiting Hagia Sophia and the Blue Mosque, make sure to also visit this beautifully decorated mausoleum.

 Sultan Ahmet Mausoleum